- Ideas & How-Tos

 As with any vehicle, tires are important.
 Tires typically come in six-, eight- or 10-ply.
 Make sure your tires can handle the load you intend to transport and that they each have the correct amount of air pressure.

 Trailer Gross Vehicle Weight Rating

 Grab a calculator and determine the trailer’s gross vehicle weight rating (GVWR).
 The GVWR is the weight of the trailer plus payload capacity.
-You’ll always want to select a trailer with a higher GVWR than you intend to carry.
+You want to select a trailer with a higher GVWR than you intend to carry.

 How Much Weight Can Your Vehicle Handle?

-You’ll need to find out the maximum towing weight of your vehicle.
-Check the owner’s manual or contact your dealer.
+Find out the maximum towing weight of your vehicle by checking the owner’s manual or contacting your dealer.

 Loading and Unloading

 Some small trailers come equipped with ramp gates that you can lower by hand, while others may have a side-ramp gate that folds or flips up.

 Make sure you're complying with state regulations when licensing and registering your trailer.
 When you purchase your trailer, you'll receive a manufacturer certificate of origin (MCO).
 Hold on to this document because you’ll need to take this and your bill of sale to your local license bureau to receive your title.
 Keep in mind that laws may vary from one state to another.